AminChavarria/oracle_prometheus_grafana/README.md

 select 1 from dual@LNK_BD1;
 ```

+You must have previously installed and configured Prometheus.

+in Prometheus

 Each release provides a .py file.
 You will setup the oracle_prometheus.py as a Windows service or Linux service.